-Domain Risk assessment Summary of arrangements Financial sustainability One significant risk identified No significant weaknesses identified Governance No significant risks identified No significant weaknesses identified Improving economy, efficiency and effectiveness No significant risks identified No significant weaknesses identified
+Domain Risk assessment Summary of arrangements Financial sustainability No significant risks identified No significant weaknesses identified Governance No significant risks identified No significant weaknesses identified Improving economy, efficiency and effectiveness No significant risks identified No significant weakness identified

-We have not identified any significant weakness with regards to the Trust's arrangements for ensuring value for money.
+We have not identified any significant weaknesses with regards to the Trust's arrangements for ensuring value for money.
 We reported this as part of our audit report and have provided further details in our commentary on pages 6 to 8.